mbti0n/Nokia-E7-SurvivalKit/README.md

 ### Productivity
 - Mailbox Creator¹: An app that creates dummy Gmail and Yahoo accounts.
 Follow [this video's instruction](https://www.youtube.com/watch?v=qojJ1PmNfP4) to properly add new emails (still working in 2026!)
 - Google Maps¹: An app that does Google Maps things, despite being an old version released in 2010.
-- Translator¹ | [Link]([https://nnproject.cc/bingt/](https://web.archive.org/web/20251122183146/https://nnproject.cc/bingt/)): Use simpletranslate instance with Google Translate result.
+- Translator¹ | [Link]([https://nnproject.cc/bingt/](https://web.archive.org/web/20251122183146/https://nnproject.cc/bingt/)): A working J2ME translator for Symbian devices.
+Follow the guide below to properly use the app.
 - Opera Mini | [Link](http://m.opera.com/?region&rnd=1937773398&act=lp&tag=mini5s60&vid=0x9c7f9c859a2dd90a&cert=all&ua=Nokia): A faster, snappier web experience for Symbian devices.
 It also helps loading several pages that are unloadable on other web browsers.
 - GH2ME | [Link](https://web.archive.org/web/20251128084353/https://nnproject.cc/gh2me/): A J2ME GitHub browser which is capable of browsing and searching for users and repos.
 - RSS feed: Using the stock Web browser.
 Follow [this guide](#adding-rss-feeds) to add new RSS feed into the Feed list.
 - discord-j2me | [Link](https://github.com/gtrxAC/discord-j2me): A J2ME Discord client running on Symbian.
-- CleverCalc¹ / Calculator (by nnproject): Scientific calculator
+- CleverCalc¹ / Natty Calculator¹: Scientific calculator
 - AppsHider¹: Hiding apps from the Menu
 - Simple Timer Plus¹: A simple working timer on Symbian Belle.